-This is a whole new thing, a very unique perspective on happiness that the Bhagavad Gita speaks about and it’s in the very last chapter.
+This is a entire new thing, a exceptional perspective on happiness that the Bhagavad Gita says about and it’s in the last chapter.
 Here we come to know about the three types of happiness.

-We’re talking about three different types of happiness, three different categories of so-called joy or joyful experience.
-And sometimes by experiencing one of these particular types of joy, it may help a person come to the end of all distress.
+We’re speaking about three different types of happiness, three different groups of joyful experience.
+And sometimes by experiencing one of these types of joy, it may help a person come to the end of all suffering.
 These types are described as modes of material nature:

 - Mode of goodness: In this condition, you’ll see people being more attracted to a simple lifestyle, natural kind of lifestyle, not being overly agitated and driven crazy by so many desires and things.
 People that live in a more peaceful existence.

-So, it’s not that a person — even within a day, a person may be feeling in different times the influence of these three different forms of energy in different times and responding differently to different types of stimulation.
+So, it’s not that a person — even within a day, a person may be feeling in different times the influence of these three different forms of energy and responding differently to different types of stimulation.